DamonShuai/INCS870-Fall2024-Team-1/README.md

 **Dataset**

 The IDS 2018 dataset is a comprehensive dataset designed for evaluating intrusion detection systems.
 It includes diverse types of network traffic, including normal behavior, as well as various attack scenarios (e.g., DoS, DDoS, brute force, infiltration).
+In this project, our team chose 02-15-2018.csv and 03-02-2018.csv.

 For more information about the dataset, visit the official website: [IDS 2018 dataset](https://www.unb.ca/cic/datasets/ids-2018.html).